-Red Bull throws Coulthard a bone
+Red Bull throws Coulthard a bone to keep him in the fold

 David Coulthard has confirmed that he will still be a travelling member of Red Bull Racing next year.